lk-geimfari/awesomo/languages/PYTHON.md

 ![mycli](https://raw.githubusercontent.com/dbcli/mycli/master/screenshots/main.gif)

+---
+[**mypy**](https://github.com/python/mypy) is an optional static type checker for Python.
+You can add type hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)) to your Python programs, and use mypy to type check them statically.
+Find bugs in your programs without even running them!

 ## N

 [**The Numenta Platform for Intelligent Computing (NUPIC)**](https://github.com/numenta/nupic) is a machine intelligence platform that implements the HTM learning algorithms.
 HTM is a detailed computational theory of the neocortex.
 At the core of HTM are time-based continuous learning algorithms that store and recall spatial and temporal patterns.
 NuPIC is suited to a variety of problems, particularly anomaly detection and prediction of streaming data sources.